Mean squared displacement: Derivation of the MSD for a Brownian particle in 1D

 The probability density function (PDF) for a particle in one dimension is found by solving the one-dimensional diffusion equation.
 (This equation states that the position probability density diffuses out over time - this is the method used by Einstein to describe a Brownian particle.
 Another method to describe the motion of a Brownian particle was described by Langevin, now known for its namesake as the Langevin equation.)

 given the initial condition $p(x,t=0 \mid x_0) = \delta(x - x_0)$; where $x(t)$ is the position of the particle at some given time, $x_0$ is the tagged particle's initial position, and $D$ is the diffusion constant with the S.I. units $m^2s^{-1}$ (an indirect measure of the particle's speed).
 The bar in the argument of the instantaneous probability refers to the conditional probability.
 The diffusion equation states that the speed at which the probability for finding the particle at $x(t)$ is position dependent.

 The differential equation above takes the form of 1D heat equation.
-The one-dimensional PDF above is the Green's function of heat equation (also known as Heat kernel in mathematics):
+The one-dimensional PDF below is the Green's function of heat equation (also known as Heat kernel in mathematics):